||Who Can Host a Swap?

 |Hosts must be prepared for the time and financial commitment of hosting a swap.
 Most players in the same country will send you a SASE for their returns.
 However, international participants may not be able to do this.
 You should be prepared to cover some of the postage of returns to international participants.
 If funds are short, please limit the total number of participants in your swap rather than not accepting international participants.

-Hosts are allowed to request return postage from their players, either in stamps from the player's country, well concealed dollar bills or PayPal.
+Hosts are allowed to request only return postage from their players, either in stamps from the hosts country, stamps from the players country, well concealed dollar bills or PayPal.

 Hosts who do not send out the cards received from swap participants will be asked to leave the site and permanently banned.
 If you are unable to fulfill your hosting duties, whatever the reason, just contact us and we will take over your swap for you and pay to get the cards from you to a new host.
 We do want to help if you're having a problem.
 Please don't run away with other peoples' cards.